Prerequisites for field research

 Moreover, in the recent past, some agencies (such as the Dept. of Homeland Security) have implemented a no-tolerance policy with respect to field safety violations that can result in shutdown of all projects across the university if field safety violations are found to have occurred in a single instance.

 File a written UAF Field Emergency Plan with Travis Brinzow, Kim Cox, and the IARC Director’s office.

-Ensure that all members of your field party have reviewed the IARC Code of Conduct and the field safety plan
+Ensure that all members of your field party have reviewed all documents related to field safety, including the Field Code of Conduct, Remote Travel Form, and Remote Travel Plan Guide.

 Complete a Job Hazard Analysis to help determine required safety equipment, training, or other items needed to ensure team safety.

 In addition to the basic safety training required by all UAF employees, you may require additional training based on the location or nature of your research.
 Learn more about planning for field research, including forms and training opportunities.

 If you are sending students into field research settings that are not under IARC/UAF leadership (i.e., where students would not be part of the filing and sharing of a code of conduct document) then you are responsible for following the guidelines in the Title IX Reference Guide Packet for Student Placement.

 - Provide information to field trip leader on emergency contacts and other information

 - Review field emergency plan and IARC field code of conduct